ArgonDesign/alogic/doc/statements.md

 ```

 The condition must be a 1-bit wide value.
 The else clause is optional, and
-omitting the else clause results in an implicit fence, as follows (<a href="http://afiddle.argondesign.com/?example=statements_if.alogic">fiddle here</a>):
+omitting the else clause results in an implicit fence, as follows:

 ```
   if (cond) {